 Propane Flamer Machine: Effective on hard surfaces like sidewalks, parking lots, gravel or bare soil.
-Kills plant and burns it away.
+The Flamer heats the plant to a level where the cell content is damaged.
+The weed dies due to the cytoplasm injury, however, it does not affect the root system, resulting in some weed re-growth.

-Disadvantages: Equipment is difficult to maneuver around.
+Impact: Equipment is difficult to maneuver around.
 The flame discolors the sidewalk where applied.
 Flame also left the applied area heated for up to fifteen minutes after treated.
 Machine can not be used around parked car tires, near curbs because of high heat factor.
 For future applications, staff may check into a backpack kit and 10 lb. cylinder.
 All units are highly flammable and volatile if mishandled.
 According to comments and public perception in the field, people still view this as spraying.
 This is a short residual solution that leads to multiple trips to the site and increased city fuel costs.
 Burning carbon fuel is not a sustainable environmental practice.

-Horticultural Vinegar based weed killer: Claims to control broadleaf weeds wherever necessary, having no adverse effects on the environment.
+Horticultural Vinegar based weed killer: Claims to control broadleaf weeds wherever necessary, having no adverse effects on the environment, however there is no scientific data back up their usage.

-Disadvantages: Only had limited success when applied on dry soil on hot days, and was not effective at all on a long-term basis.
+Impact: Only had limited success when applied on dry soil on hot days, and was not effective at all on a long-term basis.
 Product did not kill weeds, only burned the edges.
 The 20% acid in this product posed a high risk to applicator for eye, skin, and respiratory problems.
-Vinegar sold and labeled as a herbicide carries a "Danger" or "Warning" toxicity signal word.
+Vinegar sold as an herbicide carries a category "I" label.
 This method has no proven science behind it and is under litigation in several states for false advertising.
 This product was attained because of direction by the City Commission.
 It requires personal protective equipment to apply, the temperature must be above 65 degrees, and can easily be washed off by rain, acting as a nitrogen releasing fertilizer.
 Additionally this product lowers the PH of the soil when applied and can harm non target landscape plants and water resources.